For SaaS (software-as-a-service) businesses that are looking for payment processors, there’s no shortage of options in the marketplace.

 Limited payment methods

-Because many SaaS payment solutions are focused on recurring billing and card on file functionalities, the number of payment options available is more limited.
-For example, most SaaS payment processors don’t support cryptocurrencies or Buy Now, Pay Later programs such as Afterpay.
+Because many SaaS payment solutions are focused on recurring billing and card-on-file functionalities, the number of payment options available is more limited.
+For example, most SaaS payment processors don’t support cryptocurrencies or Buy Now, Pay Later programs, such as Afterpay.

-While this gives your customers less flexibility, ACH, e-wallets, and debit/credit cards are the most-widely used options.
+While this gives your customers less flexibility, ACH, digital wallets, and debit/credit cards are the most-widely used options.
 One way to make up for this limitation is to choose a provider who can guarantee next-day or even same-day payouts of funds into your merchant account.
 This ensures that the payment methods you do have are fast and reliable.

 Difficulties with integration can make it hard to keep track of your subscriptions